dominikwilkowski/postfixcsv/README.md

 ## What we are looking for

 The task specifically does not mention:
-- how to deal with whitespace in the csv
+- How to deal with whitespace in the csv
-- what the format of the csv is (comma separated or otherwise)
+- What the format of the csv is (comma separated or otherwise)
-- how to deal with when a cell is empty
+- How to deal with when a cell is empty
-- how to deal with more rows in a csv than the English alphabet
+- How to deal with more rows in a csv than the English alphabet
-- how to deal with an infinite reference loop
+- How to deal with an infinite reference loop
-- how the cli interface is defined
+- How the cli interface is defined

 ## What I did